Skip to content

 });

 An attestation is written as a GENERATION_RECORDED ledger record through the same write path as every other event: canonicalised, hashed, chained to the previous record, signed with the firm's key, and mirrored to object-locked storage.
-It becomes a first-class link in the firm's ledger before the document is submitted.
+It becomes a first-class link in the firm's ledger the moment the model call happens, before any document is submitted.

 Try it